 blind peoplepeople with smartphones when the light turns green.

-I loved the wild dirt tracks, but I also appreciate this.
+I loved the wild dirt tracks of central asia, but I also appreciate this.
 It’s two extremes, both with their own pros and cons.

 Another day of ups and down and I arrive in Debica, where Marcim is my warmshower host.
 He likes to cook and has a funny dog.
 I like the Polish people, especially when they speak English or German.